Last Updated:

 The Rainsville Disc Golf Course

-This new par-60 course is one of the longest disc golf courses in the region.
+This new par-60 course officially opened in June 2024 and is one of the longest disc golf courses in the region.
 It features the monstrous 1,024-ft. par-5 no. 3 hole, two par-4s that are each over 600-ft. and five par-3s that are each over 340 ft.
-(Remember, the longest hole at Henagar from the regular tees is 330 ft.).
 The city owns nearly 93 acres where you’ll find the Northeast Alabama Agri-Business Center, the Rainsville Field of Dreams Sports Complex, and now, the Rainsville Disc Golf Course.
-You will meander through about 19 of those acres while playing disc golf here.
+The course is 1.4 total miles in length from tees to baskets along moderately hilly terrain.

 The course was designed by Stacey Sanford along with Certified Master Designer and 1994 World Disc Golf Hall of Fame inductee Lavone Wolfe.
+Numerous events have been held there including five tournaments between February 2025 and April 2026.
+The Chamber of Commerce Scholarship Tournament on April 4, 2026 drew 89 players from across the Southeast, including 13 pros.

 Rainsville Disc Golf Course page on udisc.com